 Known as the culture capital of Australia, Melbourne is definitely a city with a lot of character.
 From the art and music scene, to the people, there is always something to do on any given day here.
 I stayed in Melbourne for the last part of my Australian journey when the funds were low.
 Luckily this fine city had more than enough things to offer a traveller like myself on a tight budget.
-With that, I give you my top ten favourite things to do in Melbourne on a budget:
+With that, I give you my top cheap things to do in Melbourne on a budget.

 1. Play at the ACMI